smoonen/ibmcloud-vpc-vmware/README.md

 - One for TEPs
 - One for uplinks

-For the latter vmnics, it is tempting to use the PCI IP address for the vmknic.
+For the latter vmnics, it is tempting to use the PCI IP address for the corresponding vmknic.
 However, PCI interfaces are coupled to the MAC address assigned by IBM Cloud, and it is difficult to customize the MAC address of a vmknic.
 Therefore, my addressing scheme assigns throwaway IP addresses to the PCI interfaces and will use VLAN interfaces for all vmknics.
 Since link-local addresses are reserved by IBM Cloud, I use the range 172.16.0.0/24.
 (If you are familiar with IBM Cloud classic networking, you may recall that throwaway IP addresses are used there for the public interfaces of hosts.)

 Here is my vmknic and virtual machine addressing scheme: